How to test for keyboard accessibility

 - Left / Right / Up /Down keys for radio buttons.

 With the preceding keys, check whether all interactive elements — such as links, form inputs and buttons can be interacted with using a keyboard.
-Then, make a note of whether you can navigate and complete tasks as you would expect or with equivalence to someone using a mouse.
+Then, make a note of whether you can navigate and complete tasks as you would using a mouse.

 Keyboard focus styles